Multifaceted Supercooling: From PTA to LIGO: Numerical analysis and Multifacetedness of supercooling

 In the left panel of Fig.~\ref{fig5}, we show the GW spectra corresponding to each of the three categories discussed earlier, with representative benchmark points marked as $\clubsuit$, $\spadesuit$, and $\star$ in Fig.~\ref{fig4}.
 An additional point of interest is the potential of future GW detectors to observe the spectral break frequency induced by supercooling.
 While our primary focus remains on the PTA-favored region of the string parameter space, we also explore lower-amplitude GW signals and their associated spectral breaks resulting from supercooling dynamics.
 The results of this extended scan are presented in the right panel of Fig.~\ref{fig5}, where we highlight the regions that could be probed by future missions: LISA, DECIGO, and ET.

 An interesting outcome of our analysis is that, due to the PTA preference for relatively large values of $G\mu$, the resulting spectral break induced by the vacuum-dominated epoch falls within the observable frequency range even for high reheating temperatures $T_{\rm RH}$.
 This stands in contrast to the case of stable cosmic strings, where large $G\mu$ values are strongly constrained by PTA data, pushing the corresponding spectral features outside the accessible range of current detectors.
 It is important to note, however, that a definitive identification of the physical origin of a detected spectral break would require a statistical analysis, such as parameter reconstruction or Bayesian inference \cite{Caprini:2019pxz}, as similar features could arise from a variety of alternative scenarios discussed earlier.
+In Appendix~\ref{appB}, we provide a comparative discussion of the EMD and supercooling scenarios.
+While both scenarios can yield similar spectral shapes, we highlight that the underlying model parameters, such as the reheating temperature $T_{\rm RH}$, can differ significantly.

-Nonetheless, one of the central motivations of this work is to emphasize that the supercooling scenario, distinct both conceptually and dynamically from other early-universe phases such as EMD, can be clearly distinguished by its capacity to generate additional sources of gravitational waves.
+One of the central motivations of this work is to emphasize that the supercooling scenario, distinct both conceptually and dynamically from other early-universe phases such as EMD, can be clearly distinguished by its capacity to generate additional sources of gravitational waves.
 Importantly, we identify a sizable region of parameter space where the resulting combined spectral features are characteristic of supercooling and cannot be easily mimicked by alternative cosmological histories.

 Among the most extensively studied sources of GWs at the particle-cosmology interface are first-order phase transitions, which can give rise to GWs through: (1) bubble wall collisions, (2) sound waves in the relativistic plasma, and (3) turbulence or magnetohydrodynamic (MHD) effects.
 In the case of strong supercooling, the resulting GW spectral shape is particularly similar to that arising from bubble wall collisions.
 To model this, we adopt the following commonly used ansatz~\cite{Lewicki:2020azd,Lewicki:2022pdb}, which has been also used to study the effect of supercooling on GW spectra from stable cosmic strings \cite{Ferrer:2023uwz}: